IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - legendary voice quality

-- large color touch screen
+- large color touchscreen

 - best for medium-sized rooms; 2 portable microphones can be added to enlarge the range of the microphones